 WE ARE NOT A SHELTER NOR ARE WE A RESCUE.

 Please use this website for advice and knowledge about providing inexpensive shelter, feeding, basic medical care and free/low-cost spay/neuter so that you can manage the free-roaming cats in your area.

 We are unable to sponsor veterinary care or accept animals from the public but will be happy to answer questions and point you to resources available in the community.

-We link heavily to Alley Cat Allies, the organization that got our particular head volunteer started with Trap Neuter Return back in the 1990s and without whom we would likely not have been able to do what we do.
+We link heavily to Alley Cat Allies, the organization that inspired our lead volunteer to start with Trap Neuter Return back in the 1990s and without whom we would likely not have been able to do what we do.
 We are extremely grateful to them for the knowledgeable resources they provide.
-If any finds any problem with us linking to their resources, please let us know and we will remove those references.
+If anyone finds any problem with us linking to their resources, please let us know and we will remove those references.
 We try and give credit to any information we give that isn’t our own.